 Can I use both Penobscot County Federal Credit Union and The County Federal Credit Union’s branches now?

-Both Credit Unions are part of the Shared Branching network where any credit union service center can take care of most of your business including: Deposits, Withdrawals, Transfers, Balance Inquires and Statement Printouts to name a few.
+With an affirmative vote on December 21, 2020, the merger would take place and be complete on January 1, 2021.
+To aid with the transition both Credit Unions are part of the Shared Branching network where any credit union service center can take care of most of your business including: Deposits, Withdrawals, Transfers, Balance Inquires and Statement Printouts to name a few.
 Both credit unions are also members of the SURF Alliance network, which offers surcharge-free ATMs at over 260 ATMs in Maine.
-The full integration of the operations of the two credit unions will not occur until after several regulatory steps in the process, which include membership approval by vote.
-If approved by NCUA, a vote in favor by the membership, and foregoing any unforeseen delays during this process, we are targeting a merger completion date of October 1, 2020.

 Will my accounts continue to be insured?

 Absolutely, your accounts will continue to be federally insured just as they are today through the National Credit Union Share Insurance Fund, which is backed by the full faith and credit of the U.S. Government and managed by the National Credit Union Administration (NCUA).